bormoge/.emacs.d/README.md

 M-x package-vc-upgrade-all
 ```

-### lsp-java
+### lsp

-To update the Eclipse JDT Language Server use the following command inside Emacs:
+To install / update a language server use the following command inside Emacs:
 ```
-M-x lsp-java-update-server
+M-x lsp-install-server
 ```

 ## License